Bridport - cycle network

 Drivers should try to allow more time for their journeys through the roundabout during rush-hour.

-This work is being jointly funded by Dorset County Council and Highways England.
+This work is being jointly funded by the council and Highways England.

 A new cycleway is planned for Burton Road, from Crown Roundabout to the entrance of the old railway line that leads to West Bay.